This blog focuses on the importance of offering compassion to people who may be very worried about their family and friends in different countries.

 How do we respond?
 How do we offer our compassion and support when we are afraid?
 We may have a limited understanding of the politics of that country and we do not want to say the wrong thing.
 We may be afraid that we are at work and our speaking directly to our colleague’s suffering will cause them to be upset.
 We are afraid that we will not know how to react ourselves – so we take the easy option and say nothing.

 This blog sets out to challenge the silence.
 Take a risk and speak to someone’s pain.
 Of course, you will want to fix it but you have to live with the fact that you can’t.
 We do not have the power individually to combat climate change or to change politics (only collectively) but we do have the ability individually to offer compassion to a fellow human being.
 And our ability to do this matters.
+We lived this when we organised readings from 4 writers with refugee experience during #RefugeeWeek in 2026 as part of the Fringe Festival organised by #PanArts.
+Listening to stories in a caring and respectful manner was very empowering for the writers and uplifting for the audience.

-During the riots last year, Sunder Katwala wrote an article in the Observer where his advice was, ‘do not underestimate the power of a gesture of goodwill’.
+During the riots in 2024 Sunder Katwala wrote an article in the Observer where his advice was, ‘do not underestimate the power of a gesture of goodwill’.
 We need to do this collectively, at an organisational level and at an individual level.
-It mattered last year that organisations put out statements showing solidarity with members of staff who felt targeted by the rioters.
+It mattered that organisations put out statements showing solidarity with members of staff who felt targeted by the rioters.
 Yes, the wording may not have always been perfect and the timing may have been slow but they still did it.
 They did not leave their staff feeling that their organisation was indifferent.
 A really good example of speaking to pain was in the Mayor of London’s newsletter where they spoke to suffering:

 We’d like to begin this edition by acknowledging that the past year has been incredibly difficult for many Londoners, particularly those with family and friends in Israel, Gaza, the West Bank, Lebanon and the wider region.
 We have all watched in horror at the killing and suffering of innocent civilians, the hostages still held in captivity in appalling conditions and the catastrophic humanitarian crisis which has left millions displaced with no safe spaces.

 This statement is Imperfect as many countries where people are enduring terrible suffering are not mentioned but nevertheless, they offered compassion and a recognition of suffering.
 Lack of acknowledgement can be seen as not caring or even not noticing.
+Sharing compassion leads to hope and if you have hope, you can move forward in your life.

 In If you meet the Buddha on the Road, Kill HIm by Sheldon B. Kopp | Goodreads there was a wonderful message.
 Sadly, the book is now a collector’s item and out of print but the message is timeless.
 “We cannot take away anyone’s pain but we can travel along the road with them”.
 This is what we do when we dare to speak, to acknowledge someone’s suffering and pain and when we do that, we live with our powerlessness to stop terrible things happening but we also discover our resilience in reaching out and offering our compassion.
 As Nalougo says in his poem on compassion: